MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 INNER JOIN location ON customer.zip = location.zip;
 ```

-Here we have two collection of data, `customer` and `location`.
-We want to pick out pairs from each that match on their `zip` field.
-Although we didn't write the word `JOIN`, that is what happens in SQL when you use multiple input collections.

 Most dataflow systems will plan this join using a relatively simple dataflow graph: